Teflon® PTFE & Non-Stick Coatings

 In 2015 the United States accounted for 15.5% of the world consumption of PTFE coatings.

-How much is US consumption of PTFE coatings expected to grow?
+How much has U.S. consumption of PTFE coatings grown?